-

 When you die ‘intestate’, the State directs who will inherit your assets and can therefore result in your family members, friends and even favourite charities receiving nothing.
 It is particularly important to make a Will if you are neither married nor in a registered civil partnership, and/or have children, in order to avoid uncertainty about who will look after your children, or provide for them, if you die.

-Our experienced and qualified Will writer can advise you every step of the way and make sure you’ve considered everything, and everyone, as part of the Will-writing process.
+Our experienced and qualified Will writers can advise you every step of the way and make sure you’ve considered everything, and everyone, as part of the Will-writing process.

 By making a Will you can help secure your family’s future; it couldn’t be easier.